 Since 1933, NABH has been a national leader in behavioral health advocacy and has a proven track record on legislative and regulatory issues.
 NABH has established relationships and meets regularly with Members of Congress, Executive Branch representatives, and other industry stakeholders on your behalf.

-These are NABH’s advocacy priorities for 2021:
+These are NABH’s advocacy priorities: